rundeck/docs/en/manual/02-getting-started.md

      See [Activity](activity.html).

-Configure
+System

 :    If your login belongs to the "admin" group and therefore granted
-     "admin" privileges, a "Configure" icon will be displayed in the top navigation bar.
+     "admin" privileges, a "System" icon will be displayed in the top navigation bar.
-     From the Configure page you can edit project configuration, export and import project archives, view system information, and see what plugins are installed.
+     From the System menu you can access the Key Storage, System Configuration, Access Control, System Report, Log Storage, List Plugins, Password Utility and Execution model.

      See [Configure](configure.html)